Advanced Interface¶

 True

-Additionally, we support waiting for an element to disappear, i.e., waiting for the element to disappear from the interface.
+Additionally, we support waiting for an element to disappear, i.e., waiting until the element is gone from the screen.

 element.wait_until_gone(10*1000)